turbot/steampipe-mod-googleworkspace-compliance/cis_v120/docs/cis_overview.md

 The following configuration profiles are defined by this Benchmark:

-### Level 1 - CIS Google Workspace Foundations Benchmark v1.2.0
+### Enterprise Level 1

-Items in this profile intend to:
+Items in this profile apply to customer deployments of Google Workspace with an Enterprise license and intend to:

-### Level 2 - LCIS Google Workspace Foundations Benchmark v1.2.0 (extends Level 1 - CIS Google Workspace Foundations Benchmark v1.2.0)
+- be practical and prudent;
+- provide a clear security benefit; and
+- not inhibit the utility of the technology beyond acceptable means.

+### Enterprise Level 2
-Items in this profile exhibit one or more of the following characteristics:
+This profile extends the "Enterprise Level 1" profile.
+Items in this profile exhibit one or more of the following characteristics and is focused on customer deployments of Google Workspace Enterprise:
+- are intended for environments or use cases where security is paramount
+- acts as defense in depth measure
+- may negatively inhibit the utility or performance of the technology.